 Jon Lowson, of IFA Research and Reports, said that the ‘anti-RDR brigade’ has been ‘peddling the lie’ that clients will face higher costs when charged VAT.

-‘Whether the advisor remuneration is exempt from Value-Added-Tax or not has nothing to do with whether the advisor charges a fee or is paid commission.
+‘Whether the advisor remuneration is exempt from VAT or not has nothing to do with whether the advisor charges a fee or is paid commission.

 ‘Commission is exempt because the IFA gives “free” advice and gets paid for arranging the product (intermediation which is exempt).